LunyScript Architecture

 - Consumes Luny abstractions

-3. Engine Adapters (per engine)
+3. Engine Adapters & Bridges (engine-native glue)

 Namespaces: LunyScript.Unity, LunyScript.Godot, ..